Visual Art (MFA) - Creative Technologies and Practice

 6. Three letters of recommendation.

 The Department of Visual Arts offers assistantships to M.F.A. students annually on a competitive basis.
 Assistantships include a stipend, a tuition fellowship, and waiver of out-of-state fees.
-Applications are taken continuously.
+The deadline for Graduate Assistantships is February 15.
+Applications for admissions are taken continuously.
 See Graduate Coordinator for information and application.
 (See also Bulletin section on Graduate School, "Assistantships and Fellowships.")
 Students awarded assistantships must complete all semesters of study in residence at the University of South Alabama.
 More information about assistantships is available from the Office of the Dean of the Graduate School, Mobile Townhouse 222, University of South Alabama, Mobile, AL 36688-0002.

 General Required Credit